oppia/oppia-android/Oppia-Android-Testing.md

 If you follow this conversion, the Android build system runs your tests on the correct target (JVM or Android device).

-## Roboelectric
+## Robolectric
-With [Roboelectric](https://github.com/robolectric/robolectric) you can write tests like this:
+With [Robolectric](https://github.com/robolectric/robolectric) you can write tests like this:
 ```
 @RunWith(AndroidJUnit4.class)
 public class MyActivityTest {